 Businesses have been dealt a lot of reality checks over the last few years, most of which stem from the shift in customer expectations and behaviors as a result of the way the pandemic changed…well, just about everything.
 By now, it’s safe to say that there is widespread accommodation for a more remote, hyper-personalized, high-demand customer experience – but it didn’t happen overnight.
 Making these accommodations relies on understanding your customers and their journey, and the best way to do so is by creating a customer journey map.

-Why Revisit the Customer Journey Because of COVID-19?
+Why Revisit the Customer Journey Now?